The Reluctant Astronaut: Plot

 In the mid-1960s, Roy Fleming is fairground operator of a kiddie-spaceship ride in Sweetwater, Missouri.
 Despite being 35 years old, he still lives with his parents and suffers from extreme acrophobia (fear of heights).
 His father, Arbuckle "Buck" Fleming, a World War I veteran, wants better things for his son, so he sends an application to NASA.
 Roy later learns from his mother that NASA has accepted him as a "WB-1074," which, unbeknownst to the Flemings, is a janitorial job.

-When Roy arrives at the Manned Spacecraft Center in Houston, Roy accepts the disappointment of his job and unsuccessfully tries to explain things to his family back home, who believe that he is an astronaut.
+When Roy arrives at the Manned Spacecraft Center in Houston, he accepts the disappointment of his job and unsuccessfully tries to explain things to his family back home, who believe that he is an astronaut.
 Meanwhile, he is befriended by veteran astronaut Major Fred Gifford.
 When Buck and his pals make a surprise visit to Houston, Roy dons Gifford's space suit in an effort to fool his domineering father.
 The ruse fails after Roy wreaks havoc on NASA's equipment, ultimately resulting in his termination after an unauthorized rocket sled ride.
 Buck returns to Missouri embarrassed and disappointed.

 To tout the reliability of their automated spacecraft, the Russians plan to send an untrained civilian into space within 48 hours.
 NASA moves quickly to beat the Russian timeline with its own counterpart.
 Gifford suggests Roy and finds him in a local bar.
 Roy's acrophobia makes him a reluctant participant, but the launch is successful.
 National newscasts inform Roy's family and his girlfriend, Ellie, of his mission.
 Buck believes Roy's janitorial job was a cover for security purposes.
 During some eating experiments, Roy inadvertently gets peanut butter into the guidance system and is in danger of being marooned in space.
 He remembers the retro rockets speech from his role as "Mr. Spaceman" on the amusement park ride and launches them, bringing the capsule safely home.
 Roy is hailed as a hero, and marries Ellie.
 As the plane carrying Roy and Ellie to their honeymoon destination takes off from Sweetwater, Roy is seen hiding in bushes, afraid to board the plane, and hoping Ellie has a good time.